-BIO 307 Ecology
+BIO 307 Ecology 4 credits

 A survey of the basic concepts, principles and methods of ecology; the sub-discipline of biology dealing with organisms, their interactions with the physical environment and other organisms, and the results of such interactions over time.
-Ecology is a math-intensive discipline; students will collect data, create and analyze graphs, and do word problems.
 (Three hours of laboratory and three hours of lecture per week.)
-Prerequisites: BIO 204, MAT 225 or 221 or permission of instructor.
+Prerequisites: BIO 204.
 Offered annually in the Spring semester.

-BIO 310 Genetics
+BIO 310 Genetics 3 credits